 European Perioperative Intensive Care Curriculum

-Bernardo BOLLEN PINTO MD, PhD, Department of Anaesthesia, Pharmacology and Intensive Care, Geneva University Hospitals, Switzerland
+Bernardo BOLLEN-PINTO MD, PhD, Director, Department of Acute Medicine, Geneva University Hospitals, Geneva, Switzerland

 Endorsement: The European Perioperative Intensive Care Curriculum is endorsed by the Anaesthesia & Perioperative Care section, ESICM

-This e-Master Class focuses on hard and soft skills required to set up an efficient patient flow management, manage the high-risk surgical patient optimally before, during and after surgery, know the factors harming patients perioperatively, identify barriers and propose interventions, handle complications and difficult communication situations.
+This e-Course focuses on hard and soft skills required to set up efficient patient flow management, manage the high-risk surgical patient optimally before, during and after surgery, know the factors harming patients perioperatively, identify barriers and propose interventions, and handle complications and difficult communication situations.

 An application will be made to the UEMS EACCME® for CME accreditation of this event.